Hemit99123/dailysat/README.md

 This setup mirrors our production environment and allows you to continue developing without access to the live database.

+## Get Openrouter API Key

+1. Make an acount with [Openrouter](https://openrouter.ai/)
+2. Hover over your profile picture (in the top rigt), and go to "Keys"
+3. On the "Keys" page click "Create API Key"
+4. Put in the name "deepseek-key" and leave Credit Limit blank
+5. Paste this key into your .env file using the template in .env.example

 ## 🧰 Tech Stack

 * **Next.js** – Frontend + backend framework (SEO-friendly)